What is Mucopolysaccharidosis Type I?

 Attenuated Mucopolysaccharidosis Type I

 This form of the condition is also known as Hurler-Scheie syndrome or Scheie syndrome.
 Children usually develop symptoms between the ages of 3 and 10 years.
-There is a wide range of disease severity in children with MPS I, ranging from individuals living normal lifespans to individuals having complications leading to death by the age of 20 to 30 years.
-Individuals with a more normal lifespan may still have significant issues from progressive joint disease (arthropathy) as well as heart and lung disease.
+There is a wide range of disease severity in children with attenuated MPS I, ranging from individuals living normal lifespans to individuals having complications leading to death by the age of 20 to 30 years.
+Individuals with a more typical lifespan may still have significant issues from progressive joint disease (arthropathy) as well as heart and lung disease.
 Learning disabilities can be present, and hearing loss and cardiac valvular disease are common.

-How Common Is Mucopolysaccharidosis Type I?
+How common is Mucopolysaccharidosis Type I?

 The prevalence of MPS I is 1 in 100,000 individuals for the severe form and 1 in 500,000 for the attenuated form.
 MPS I has been found in people of all ethnicities.

-How Is Mucopolysaccharidosis Type I Treated?
+How is Mucopolysaccharidosis Type I treated?

 Other names for